 There is also, as I mentioned in terms of Mark McGuire, a height of achievement that is also a glory.

-Now, "biblical glory" has elements of many, or all of these.
+Biblical glory has elements of many or all of these.
 You will find that the translators have used it in these senses in the Bible.
 It is perfectly all right.
 But, I want to trace the concept of glory in the Bible and spend most of the time today exploring the New Testament understanding of it.

-So, let's turn to Exodus 3 to begin, verses 1 through 6.
+Let's turn to Exodus 3 to begin.
 This is where I get a running start into the rest of the sermon, because we are going to trace this glory of God somewhat through the Old Testament and transition into the New Testament understanding of it.

 Many of you just upon hearing these verses would know what we're talking about.
 This is the Burning Bush incident on Horeb.

 Exodus 3:1-4 Now Moses was tending the flock of Jethro his father-in-law, the priest of Midian.
 And he led the flock to the back of the desert, and came to Horeb, the mountain of God.
 And the Angel of the LORD appeared to him in a flame of fire from the midst of a bush.
 So he looked, and behold, the bush was burning with fire, but the bush was not consumed.
 Then Moses said, "I will now turn aside and see this great sight, why the bush does not burn."
-So when the LORD saw that he turned aside to look, God called to him from the midst of the bush...
+So when the LORD saw that he turned aside to look, God called to him from the midst of the bush.
 [Talk about surprise!
-Now not only does the bush burn with fire and isn't consumed, now there is a Voice calling him by name out of it's midst, saying...]
-"Moses, Moses!"
+Not only does the bush burn with fire and isn't consumed, now there is a voice calling him by name out of it's midst, saying,] "Moses, Moses!"
 And he said, [gulp!]
 "Here I am."

 Exodus 3:4-6 Then He said, "Do not draw near this place.
 Take your sandals off your feet, for the place where you stand is holy ground."
 Moreover He said, "I am the God of your father—the God of Abraham, the God of Isaac, and the God of Jacob."
 And Moses hid his face, for he was afraid to look upon God.